crossar/daily-coding/diary.md

+2020-10-12 Family Day! not sure if I can do check in today but I'll try.

 2020-10-10 I can't do my check in today but I will try tomorrow

 2020-10-07 I'm not feeling well today... :(